panda3d/panda3d-docs/introduction/index.rst

 number of Disney games and amusement-park exhibits.
 To serve Disney's needs, Panda3D must be a fully-featured engine, capable of all the performance and quality one expects in any 'A-grade' commercial title.

-The most supported language is Python.
-Though you can use C++ too, the documentation is mostly aimed at Python use.

-You can read more about Panda3D's :ref:`features`.

 Panda3D's Software License
 --------------------------